JavDomGom/Polyglots/README.md

     <p align="center"><img src="img/polyglots_000.gif"></p>
     <br>

-3. From the offset `0x02` there are 2 bytes with value` ffe0` that correspond to an OPCODE or *magic number* that is used to indicate by the following 2 bytes the number of bytes that this code fragment will occupy before encountering the next *magic number*.
+3. From the offset `0x02` there are 2 bytes with value` ffe0` that correspond to a *magic number* that is used to indicate by the following 2 bytes the number of bytes that this code fragment will occupy before encountering the next *magic number*.
 In this case these 2 bytes have the hexadecimal value `0010`, that is, 16 in decimal, therefore the message in this section consists of the following 16 bytes: `0010 4a46 4946 0001 0101 0048 0048 0000`.

 4. First modify this 2 bytes `0010` that indicate the size of the message.
 To do this press `C` to activate the cursor and to scroll through each byte.
 You need to press `i` to activate insert mode.
 Put the cursor on the offset `0x05`.
 Change this byte from `10` to `23`, which is the hexadecimal value that represents the ASCII character for `#` pad.
     ```